yii-meow/timelock-donation-chain/README.md

 <code>npm start</code>

 ## Edit env file
-Save these variable in .env file at root path after launching command <codetruffle migrate</code>, and check for the contract addresses from the terminal screen or Ganache project
+Save these variable in .env file at root path after launching command <code>truffle migrate</code>, and check for the contract addresses from the terminal screen or Ganache project

 1. Put your AuthManager contract address from Ganache as REACT_APP_AUTH_MANAGER_ADDRESS
 2. Put your ChatApp contract address from Ganache as REACT_APP_CHAT_ADDRESS